nathanfletch/galactic-calculator/README.md

 ## Description

+This site takes user input and displays age and life expectancy information for various planets.

 ## Techonologies used:

+- HTML
+- CSS
+- JavaScript
+- jQuery
+- webpack
+- jest

 ## Setup

+1. Clone this repo.
+2. Navigate to the folder and run npm install in your terminal.
+3. Run npm start.

+## Future Plans

+- Improve the UI
+- Add a tagline for each planet
+- Implement a method to show travel time to each planet
+- Implement additional methods
+- Show interesting trivia

 ## Known Bugs

 There are no known bugs at this time.

-## Future Plans
+If you find any, please contact me.

 ## Contact